jonaolden/news-server-generated/README.md

 If no recipes are found when the container starts, a sample BBC News recipe will be created automatically.

-To create your own recipe:
+You can create your own recipes in two ways:

+1. **Through the Web UI**:
+   - Import recipes from GitHub repositories

+2. **Manually**:
-1. Create a new file in the `recipes` folder with a `.recipe` extension
+   - Create a new file in the `recipes` folder with a `.recipe` extension
-2. Write your recipe following the [Calibre recipe format](https://manual.calibre-ebook.com/news.html)
+   - Write your recipe following the [Calibre recipe format](https://manual.calibre-ebook.com/news.html)

 Example recipe structure: